muratk5n/thirdwave/en/tweets/2021/week31.md

 # Week 31

+Why?
+There are TCO benefits, training, maintanance all become easier if one optimal tech can handle all.

+Plus there isn't enough lithium to go around.
+That is an hard limit that cannot be overcome.

+---

+H2 can do trucks, ships, airplanes..
+And the solution that can handle all cases, will displace one that can handle a few cases.

+<iframe width="340"  src="https://www.youtube.com/embed/sZlHFKaKJU0?start=152&end=373" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+---

+TDB: "Sen. Mitch McConnell (R-KY) is apparently tired of his GOP colleagues bashing COVID-19 vaccines—and he’s planning to act on it at home.
+The Republican lawmaker used funds from his re-election campaign to purchase ads on more than 100 Kentucky radio stations encouraging people to get the vaccine"

+---

+The Daily Beast: "New Dem Ad Campaign Tells Sen. Sinema: You’re ‘the Problem’..
+Sen. Kyrsten Sinema is facing a fresh round of attacks from progressives aiming to turn up the pressure on the moderate Democrat back home and push her leftward on their most burning issues"

+---

+F24: "French leftists unite with Greens to avoid 2022 repeat of the Macron-Le Pen presidential duel"

+---

+F24: "Italy and France see rise in vaccinations despite resistance to Covid-19 'health pass'"

+---

+For all time, it is US, China, UK, Japan, Germany, India, Russia, France, Canada.
+These countries caused the most carbon pollution.
+They are *guilty*.
+They caused our current predicament.
+Now they need to bend over backwards to help the rest.

+---

+For 2014 China was the [worst](2021/07/historical-carbon-emissions.md)
+polluter.

+"Behind the Rise of U.S. Solar Power, a Mountain of Chinese Coal..
+Reliance on coal-fired electricity to produce solar panels raises concerns in the West"

+---

+"A Popular Bet on Chinese Growth Is Falling Out of Favor"

+---

+Great that Google shares GDELT files..
+But is it AI?
+Sadly no. The task is excruciatingly simple, look at a text, figure out who did what to whom, where.
+Yet GDT fails in these tasks at times that are laughable to a human...
+I look at the doc it clearly say attack was in Libya.
+GDT assigns N. Syria.
+Attacker is IS, it says AFG, as in gov. You know the shit is state-of-the-art.
+It's Google!
+Their *main job* is NLP.
+Yet SOTA aint good enough.

+---

 Yahoo!
 News: "If she filled out and submitted a [req for permission], Biles was covered to continue taking Ritalin in Tokyo without fear of arrest.
 So while it's impossible to determine what has caused Biles'